ayyEve/DiscMod/README.md

 Don't forget to set the prefix with `Bot.setPrefix("prefix")`
 And don't forget to `Bot.login("token")`!

-You can also use any event the `Discord.Client` has access to, as well as functions (i added the most popular for now) and all properties
+You can also use any event the `Discord.Client` has access to, as well as functions and properties
 esentially the `DiscMod.Bot` can do everything a `Discord.Client` can

 Module Creation: